-If it appears that a patient you have been called to attend is dead, this protocol shall be followed prior to final determination.
+If an EMS provider believes that a patient is irreversibly dead and resuscitative efforts should not be performed, this protocol shall be followed prior to final determination.

-- 1. The Paramedic shall determine and document that the following signs of death are present: - Unresponsiveness - Apnea - The absence of a palpable pulse at the carotid site - Bilaterally fixed and dilated pupils; and - Asystole determined in two (2) leads on an electrocardiograph in accordance with the American Heart Association guidelines, except in cases of trauma or when presented with a standard form or identification evidencing a patient's desire not to be resuscitated in accordance with KRS 311.623 (DNR regulation). - 2.
-The Paramedic shall determine, in addition, that one (1) or more of the following factors or conditions exist: - Lividity of any degree - Rigor mortis of any degree (In the non-hypothermic patient) - The presence of venous pooling in the body - Damage or destruction of the body which is incompatible with life, or - A standard form or identification evidencing a patient's desire not to be resuscitated in accordance with KRS 311.623 (DNR regulation). - 3.
-If the Paramedic has determined and documented that the conditions above (sections 1 and 2) have been met, the Paramedic may declare the patient dead. - 4.
-The Paramedic may contact the on duty MEDICAL CONTROL for advice and assistance in making a determination required by this protocol. - 5.
-If ANY patient meets the criteria described above as a non-resuscitation candidate, access to the scene should be limited as much as possible with due care to disturb the scene as little as possible.
-As in all cases of out-of -hospital deaths, every effort should be made to console family, friends, survivors, and witnesses without interfering with ongoing investigations.
+- 1. The EMS provider (EMT, AEMT, or paramedic) shall determine and document that the following signs of death are present: - -Unresponsiveness - -Apnea - -The absence of a palpable pulse at the carotid site - -Bilaterally fixed and dilated pupils - -Asystole on monitor (paramedic) or "No shock advised" on AED (EMT/ AEMT) - 2.
+The EMS provider shall determine, in addition, that one (1) or more of the following signs of IRREVERSIBLE DEATH or DESIRE TO NOT HAVE RESUSCITATIVE EFFORTS exist: - -Lividity of any degree - -Rigor mortis of any degree (In the non-hypothermic patient) - -The presence of venous pooling in the body - -Damage or destruction of the body which is incompatible with life (such as decapitation, hemicorpectomy, evisceration of heart or lungs, body burned beyond recognition, or injury that does not allow resuscitative efforts to be performed) - Note: exposed brain matter is not an injury incompatible with life - A standard form or identification evidencing a patient's desire not to be resuscitated in accordance with KRS 311.623 (DNR regulation) or 201 KAR 9:470 (MOST regulation). - 3.
+If a Paramedic has determined and documented that the conditions above (sections 1 and 2) have been met, a Paramedic may declare the patient dead.
+If the Paramedic determines a patient to be dead, the paramedic shall remain on the scene until the arrival of a law enforcement officer or until the Paramedic is released from the scene by the coroner. - 4.
+If a paramedic is not available on scene but another qualified EMS provider (EMT/ AEMT) is able to determine that the conditions of section 1 and 2 above are met, the provider shall contact online medical control to request an order that resuscitative efforts be withheld based on medical futility and irreversible death.
+In this case, the jurisdiction's coroner shall be called and make the final pronouncement of death.
+The EMS provider must remain with the patient until death is pronounced and observe for any changes in condition.